 If an enterprise has set up a transport to push files from SFTP to Amazon S3, the source participant (highlighted below in red) would select the “SFTP server” as its source endpoint and the target participant would select “Amazon S3” (highlighted below in blue) as its target endpoint.

-Below is what a completed OptiPaaS transport looks like with endpoints configured.
-In this example a participant has configured multiple endpoints (including SFTP & Amazon S3) to send and receive files from an enterprise’s “Orders” transport process.
-In this case the enterprise has set up a “Private Exchange” transport and has integrated it with its MuleSoft and SAP systems.
+Below is what a completed Thru transport looks like with endpoints configured.
+In this example, a participant has configured multiple endpoints (including SFTP & Amazon S3) to send and receive files from an enterprise’s “Orders” transport process.
+In this case, the enterprise has set up a “Private Exchange” transport and has integrated it with its MuleSoft and SAP systems.

 Step 4 – View File Activity in a Single Dashboard

-After companies have started exchanging files with OptiPaaS, all the participants of a transport can view the file activities in a single dashboard.
-Participants can view file transfers across all of their subscribed transports to analyze details like transfer status, file names, endpoint names and more.
+After companies have started exchanging files with Thru, all the participants of a transport can view the file activities in a single dashboard.
+Participants can view file transfers across all of their subscribed transports to analyze several details including transfer status, file names and endpoint names.

-To see Thru OptiPaaS in action, watch this short demonstration video.
+To see Thru MFTaaS in action, watch this short demonstration video.

-To try Thru OptiPaaS today, go here to create an account in the OptiPaaS Developer Portal.
+To try Thru MFTaaS for 30 days, create a free account in the Thru Developer Portal.

-Go here to schedule time with a Thru associate who can answer all your questions about Thru OptiPaaS.
+Schedule time with a Thru expert who can answer all of your questions about Thru’s managed file transfer offering.

 [Note: This blog was originally posted on Aug 23, 2017, and was recently updated to demonstrate the latest Thru features]